m3db/build-tools/utilities/ggd/README.md

 ggd - GoGitDiff
 ===============

-This is a tool to compute the packages affected by the difference between two Git revisions.
+`ggd` is a tool to compute Go packages affected by changes between two Git revisions.
+It does so by identifying the Go packages changed between two Git revisions, and computing all other packages which depend upon them.
 It's primary goal is to help speed up CI jobs by figuring out the packages affected by git changes, and transitively looking through the Go Imports.
 It takes inspiration from `gta`, and the work done at [DigitalOcean].

-NB: debug mode (`-d`) allows users to inspect how the tool arrives at the decisions it does.
+NB: debug mode (`-d`) allows users to inspect the tool's decision making process.

   [DigitalOcean]: https://blog.digitalocean.com/cthulhu-organizing-go-code-in-a-scalable-repo/